BlackPythonDevs/blackpythondevs/policies/supporters_reporting.md

 ## Updating or Removing Supporter Information

-Upon request in writing (via email to leadership@blackpythondevs.com), individuals can have one or more instances of their name updated or removed from the public record files.
-Considering the file is kept in version control, information cannot be completely deleted.
-To not have your name included please mark to be anonymous at time of donation.

-Record keeping is done using [CommitChange](https://commitchange.com).
-Information in CommitChange can be updated but should not be removed.
+You can request updates or removal of your name from our public records by sending a written request via email to **leadership@blackpythondevs.com**.

+However, since we manage these records using version control, we cannot completely delete all information.
+So if you prefer not to have your name appear in our public records, please mark it as `anonymous` at the time of your donation.

+We use [CommitChange](https://commitchange.com) for record-keeping.
+While we can update information in `CommitChange`, we cannot remove it entirely.

 ## Adding a name to the list of Supporters